 - Authentically, the eggplant is usually deep fried in this recipe, which you can certainly do!
 I think that air frying the eggplant is just as good, without all the extra fats.

 - Instead of canned chickpeas, you can cook your own dry chickpeas.
 Just remember to soak them overnight, then boil until they’re just soft and tender.

 - You can use canned tomato sauce instead of fresh tomatoes.

 Eggplant is one versatile ingredient that you can use in many delicious ways.
-I have a couple of recipes that use eggplant on the blog, Vegetarian Eggplant Chickpea Fatteh and Baba Ganoush- Eggplant Dip and Sheikh el Mahshi- Stuffed Eggplant.
+I have a few other Mediterranean eggplant recipes on the blog, Vegetarian Eggplant Chickpea Fatteh, Baba Ganoush- Eggplant Dip and Sheikh el Mahshi- Stuffed Eggplant.

 Hope you enjoy this decadent, Lebanese stew with Eggplant and Chickpeas!
 It’s healthy, vegan, and bursting with Middle Eastern flavors.
 If you try it, leave a comment, rate it, and don’t forget to tag a photo #thesaltandsweetkitchen on Instagram so I repost to my stories.